What is a Wimbledon Debenture?

 - The acquisition of the Wimbledon Park Golf Club

-In April 2013 the AELTC published its Wimbledon Master Plan which sets out the vision for the future and is a framework against which new development will be assessed and refined.
+In April 2013 the AELTC published its ,Wimbledon Master Plan', which sets out a vision for the future and is a framework against which new development will be assessed and refined.
 This plan will drive the requirement for future Debenture issues.

-With this structure the AELTC can ensure that the surplus made from The Championships goes to the Lawn Tennis Association “LTA” to support British tennis.
+With this structure the AELTC can ensure that the surplus made from The Championships goes to the Lawn Tennis Association (LTA) to support British tennis.
 In December 2008, the Club and the LTA agreed that the LTA would benefit from receiving 90 per cent of any distributable financial surplus resulting from The Championships until at least 2053.

-How do Wimbledon Debentures function?
+How do Wimbledon Debentures work?

-The Debenture is structured to fall within the definition of a qualifying corporate bond (QCB).
-QCB’s are subject to specific tax treatment and may be attractive to UK resident individual holders from a Capital Gains Tax perspective.
-The UK tax treatment applicable to a sale of Wimbledon Debentures is different to that applicable for the sale of individual Wimbledon Debenture tickets.
+The Debenture is structured to fall within the definition of a Qualifying Corporate Bond (QCB).
+QCB’s are subject to specific tax treatment and may be attractive to UK resident individual Debenture Holders from a Capital Gains Tax (CGT) perspective.
+The UK tax treatment applicable to a sale of Wimbledon Debentures is different to that applicable for the sale of individual Wimbledon Debenture Tickets.

 The Debenture is essentially a commercial loan made by the Debenture Holder to the Company structured as a nominal amount and a non-repayable premium to which VAT is added.
-The premiums for Centre Court and No 1 Court are £2,000 and £1,000 respectively.
+The premiums for Centre Court and No.1 Court are £2,000 and £1,000 respectively.

-The Debentures are unsecured, do not carry interest or income and are redeemable at par at the end of the fifth year.
+The Debentures are unsecured, do not carry interest or income, and are redeemable at par at the end of the fifth year.
 The Debentures are not admitted to trading on any regulated market and are illiquid.
 Dowgate Capital, the official broker of the AELTC runs a fully-tradable weekly secondary market in Wimbledon Debentures.